isomerpages/mlaw-corp/_covid19/04-self-assessment-tool.md

 | Prescribed Period | Categories of Contract
 | To 19 November 2020 | -- Leases and licences of non-residential property <br>-- Hire-purchase and conditional sales agreements for commercial vehicles, or plant/machinery used for commercial purposes -- Rental agreements for commercial equipment or commercial vehicles --Loans to SMEs secured by certain collateral in Singapore
-| To  31 December 2020 | Categories of Contracts
+| To  31 December 2020 | -- Event and tourism-related contracts -- Options to purchase and sale and purchase agreements with developers

-| To 31 March 2021 | Categories of Contracts
+| To 31 March 2021 | -- Construction contracts or supply contracts, or any performance bond granted thereto